 Most Rails apps’ perfomance is IO-bound because of the SQL queries and internal HTTP calls.
 That is a perfect case for leveraging concurrency in Ruby.
 That’s why I always recommend using Puma server because of its multithreading capabilities.
 You can check out this blog post for more info about concurrency in Ruby and how it relates to blocking IO.

 For some projects, switching to Puma is not straightforward because thread safety must be taken into account.
 But writing non-thread-safe code is a ticking time bomb, so fixing it should be considered anyway.
+You can check out this article for an intro to thread-safety in Rails.

 You can check out the following Heroku docs for general tips on configuring Puma workers, and threads count.